 What to do next

-If you want to manually create the required subnets instead of having the pod deployment process create them, configure the newly created VNet with the subnets you will use for the pod.
-See the steps in Optionally Create the Pod's Required Subnets on your VNet in Microsoft Azure and When Using Existing Subnets for a Horizon Cloud Pod in Microsoft Azure.
+If you are manually creating the required subnets instead of having the pod deployment process create them, configure the newly created VNet with the subnets you will use for the pod.
+See the steps in In Advance of Pod Deployment, Create the Horizon Cloud Pod's Required Subnets on your VNet in Microsoft Azure and When Using Existing Subnets for a Horizon Cloud Pod in Microsoft Azure.

 Configure the newly created VNet with a working DNS service and connectivity to the Active Directory service you will use with your pod.
-See the steps in Configure the Virtual Network's DNS Server.
+See the steps in Configure the DNS Server Settings Needed by the VNet Topology You Will Use for Your Horizon Cloud Pods in Microsoft Azure.